Riib11/Notery/guide/index.md

 ## Types

 There are 5 simple datatypes in Notery: string, bool, int, nat, and float.
-Text is interpretted as string by default, but to reference a numberic value, use the commands `\.S`, `\.B`, `\.I`, `\.N`, `\.F` for string boolean, integer, natural and float respectively, argumented with the string representation of that value.
+Text is interpretted as string by default, but to reference a numberic value, use the functions `S`, `B`, `I`, `N`, `F` for string boolean, integer, natural and float respectively, argumented with the string representation of that value.
+Using a reference to the function represents the type it casts to.
 The type for a reference to a command word is `~\.`.
-Invoking this command word works a little differently than the other types; basically, `\. x \\` results in `\.x`.
+Invoking this command word works a little differently than the other types; specifically, `\. x \\` results in `\.x`.

 There are three types of command words: functions, constants, and variables.
 Functions are always prefixed by `\.`.
 Constants and variables technically act differently, but they are both prefixed by only `\`, without the `.`.
 Constants exists in the global context, whereas variables are set by function invocations and exist within the local context of the function.

 ## Invoking Functions

-A very simple function invocation looks like `\.let | $name | $value \\`.
+A very simple function invocation looks like `\.let | \name | \value \\`.
 This command allows you to set the value of a constant.
 The syntax of commands, put simply, is this:

 - Function name starts with `\.`.
 Following the function name is the function invocation block.
 - Function arguments are each prefixed by a `|`, (except for the first argument, where the `|` may be omitted if you like the aethstetic).